 Collagen is collagen.
 I’m skeptical that the body will absorb collagen from a fish any better than collagen from a cow.
 I would say you don’t need to pay too much attention to the source of the collagen in your supplements.

 - If the price is cheap, it is a cheap product.
 Putting together a quality hydrolyzed collagen supplement is expensive.
-Usually if it is high quality it will dissolve well and the taste can be improved with a little natural sweetener.
-Adding chondroitin sulfate, hyaluronic acid and other bad tasting but essential nutrients doesn’t improve the taste but makes it a super effective combination in supporting a healthy, beautiful and youthful skin.
-If one was to buy all these ingredients separately at the recommended doses they would spent between $125 and $150 monthly, so Collagen Complete is a good bargain considering the quality and quantity of ingredients it contains.
+Usually, if it is high quality it will dissolve well and the taste can be improved with a little natural sweetener.
+Adding chondroitin sulfate, hyaluronic acid, and other bad tasting but essential nutrients doesn’t improve the taste but makes it a super effective combination in supporting a healthy, beautiful and youthful skin.
+If one was to buy all these ingredients separately at the recommended doses, they would spend between $125 and $150 monthly, so Collagen Complete is a good bargain considering the quality and quantity of ingredients it contains.

 - Capsules or powder?
 The amount of daily intake of hydrolyzed collagen demonstrated to be effective is 10,000 mg, this means 20 capsules a day if you have 500 MG capsules.
 If you add other important nutrients you could be taking up to 30 capsules a day.
 The powder alternative of one scoop for 14,000 mg of essential skin and joint nutrients that we offer with Collagen Complete is much more convenient.
 So if you see a supplement in capsules suggesting only a few capsules a day, don’t buy it.

 - A complete collagen is recommended.
-A supplement that has been drained to offer only type II collagen, or a combination of only types I and III is an incomplete food.
+A supplement that has been drained to offer only type II collagen or a combination of only types I and III is an incomplete food.
 A complete hydrolyzed collagen has 27 different types of collagen.
 These will act in synergy and will go to different tissues to support them.
-Of course you want beautiful skin, hair and nails but your body also needs collagen in tendons, cartilage, bones, muscles…and if your skin has already showed signs of aging your organs are also aging.
+Of course, you want beautiful skin, hair, and nails but your body also needs collagen in tendons, cartilage, bones, muscles…and if your skin has already shown signs of aging your organs are also aging.